Information Technology A to Z Index IT Service Support Request

 If you get phished

-First, if you’re unsure about any email you can forward it to EKU IT at spam@eku.edu.
-We look at every email we receive and if it is legitimate we will let you know.
+First, if you’re unsure about any email, you can forward it to EKU IT at spam@eku.edu.
+We look at every email we receive and will let you know if it is legitimate.

 However, if you become a victim:

-If your personal information has been compromised, change any compromised account passwords, contact any financial institutions, etc. You may want to consider contacting a credit agency to put a suspicious activity alert on your credit profile
+• If your personal information has been compromised, change any compromised account passwords, contact financial institutions, etc. You may want to consider contacting a credit agency to put a suspicious activity alert on your credit profile.

 External Links